Designations Congruent with Things: A Correspondence In Two Parts

 The sun is warm this morning.
 I’m writing to you from our balcony, surrounded by rooftops and the sounds of pigeons.

 It feels strange to be so far from the sea.
-I can’t hear it, I can’t smell it, I feel always like I’m too far from where I might be needed.
+I can’t hear it, I can’t smell it, I feel like I’m too far from where I might be needed.
 But I’m not needed anymore.
 Not like I was.
 Now, I’m just an image on a strange page of human history.

 The city motto here is fluctuat nec mergitur, which means: It is tossed by the waves, but does not sink.
 I love that.

-Raleigh just interrupted me to say, “are you still writing to that nerd?”
+Raleigh just interrupted me to say, “Are you still writing to that nerd?”

 Raleigh just interrupted me again to say, “Mako, I’m wearing this because it’s cold.
 Not because Geiszler is cool.
 Mako.
 No. Mako, don’t type that.
 Mako, no. Don’t type this either, Mako.
 Mako.
 Why do I do this to myself?
 I’m gonna take a shower.”